olvap80/InstantRTOS/README.md

 ## How to take CPU into account?
-InstantRTOS is CPU independent but you can use all your CPU fuatures with it!
+InstantRTOS is CPU independent but you can use all your CPU features with it!
 You can post to queues and schedule tasks from interrupts when InstantRTOS_EnterCritical and InstantRTOS_LeaveCritical are defined.
-Those macro are also applicable when two RTOSes (InstantRTOS and some other) coexist together.
+Those macros are also applicable when two RTOSes (InstantRTOS and some other) coexist together.
-Those macro are the only CPU dependency, but you do not need them when you do not use "advanced features" described above.
+Those macros are the only CPU dependency, but you do not need them when you do not use "advanced features" described above.

 ## What about configuring InstantRTOS per my needs?
 See TBD document for tutorial on details.

 ## What about saving battery and minimizing power consumption?
-It looks like calling scheduler from infinite loop is not a very efficient way to save battery in any OS.
+It looks like calling a scheduler from an infinite loop is not a very efficient way to save battery in any OS.
 After a call to Scheduler::ExecuteOne or Scheduler::ExecuteAll it is possible to query Scheduler(https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) for the next schedule time with
 ```cpp
 /// Obtain when next event is going to happen